karinashah/recipes-ratings-analysis/README.md

 The resulting p-value was 0.0001, meaning that the difference is statistically significant.
 This suggests that high-carbohydrate recipes tend to receive slightly lower ratings than low-carbohydrate ones.

 The following histogram shows the distribution of mean rating differences under the null hypothesis.
-The red line represents the observed difference in our dataset.
+The red line represents the observed difference in our dataset:

+<iframe
+  src="assets/test_perm_test_carb_final.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>